-Until the Fund replaces a security borrowed in connection with a short sale, it could be required to maintain a segregated account of cash or liquid assets with a broker or custodian to cover the Fund's short position in accordance with current federal securities laws, rules, and staff positions.
-Generally, securities held in a segregated account cannot be sold unless they are replaced with other liquid assets.
+Until the Fund replaces a security borrowed in connection with a short sale, it could be required to post cash or liquid assets with a broker.
+Generally, securities posted with a broker cannot be sold.
 The Fund's ability to access the pledged collateral might also be impaired in the event the broker becomes bankrupt, insolvent or otherwise fails to comply with the terms of the contract.
 In such instances, the Fund will not be able to substitute or sell the pledged collateral and could experience significant delays in obtaining any recovery in a bankruptcy or other reorganization proceeding.
 It is likely that the Fund could obtain only a limited recovery or could obtain no recovery in these circumstances.
-Additionally, under current SEC requirements, the Fund must maintain sufficient liquid assets (less any additional collateral pledged to the broker), marked-to-market daily, to cover the borrowed securities obligations as required by the 1940 Act and applicable SEC interpretations and guidance from time to time.
-This could limit the Fund's investment flexibility, as well as its ability to meet other current obligations.